warthog618/config/README.md

 ### Blobs

-Blobs are a type of getter that are partitioned into two layers, the Loader, which loads the configuration as a []byte blob from some source, and the Decoder, which decodes the blob into a form that can be used by config.
-The configuration is first loaded by the Loader and then unmarshalled using the Decoder.
+Blobs represent configuration sources containing configuration stored as a block and a known format, e.g. config files.
+Blobs are partitioned into two layers, the Loader, which loads the configuration as a []byte blob from the source, and the Decoder, which decodes the blob into a form that can be used by config.

 The Loader may support being watched for changes, and if so the Blob containing it can be added to the config using